sgnoohc/scripts/README.md

 # scripts

 This directory contains various scripts to perform analysis tasks.
-The general assumed structure are like the following
+The general assumed structure are like the following:

     CORE/
         .git/